canonical/checkbox/docs/reference/units/template.rst

 Plainbox populates the template parameter dictionary with some extra keys to aid the author.

 ``__index__``:
     If a template unit can result in N content jobs then this variable is equal to how many jobs have been created so far.

 Following parameters are only available for ``template-engine``: ``jinja2``:

 ``__system_env__``:
-    When checkbox encounters a template to render it will populate this variable with the executing shell's enviroment variables as ``os.environ``
+    When checkbox encounters a template to render it will populate this variable with the executing shell's environment variables as ``os.environ``

 ``__on_ubuntucore__``:
     Helper function (boolean) checking if checkbox runs from on ubuntu core